Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: Like coconut cream?

 A: Like coconut cream.
-Coconut cream is not all that. heavy and that's a nice thing to use.
+Coconut cream is not all that heavy and that's a nice thing to use.
 Nice for the skin because coconut cream has water soluble vitamins and minerals as well as the oil soluble.
 Oil in the coconut cream is only five percent of the coconut cream.
 Anything else about the pools?